Great Street Art & Graffitti in Brighton

 It’s unlikely that everything will be to your taste (it’s a very Bohemian-style vibe and for every future Andy Warhol there are dozen Andy Who?’s to be found) but what does appeal tends to be very good, indeed and without a big-ticket price tag.

 They also have a real thing for street art and you can find plenty of graffiti-style masterpieces going for a song at Studio 45 Art, check them out on your next visit to Brighton and see for yourself.

 Enjoy A Street Art Walking Tour With Req

-Brighton is, as we’ve scene an absolute hotbed of creativity and the city’s street art scene is vibrant and exciting.
+Brighton is, as we’ve seen an absolute hotbed of creativity and the city’s street art scene is vibrant and exciting.
 But how do you best find your way around it?
-Well, Req 1 and the Art Republic gallery have been working hard to create a two-hour tour which helps you get under the surface of things and really understand how graffiti in Brighton brings the city to life.
+Well, Req 1 and the Art Republic gallery have been working hard to create a two-hour tour that helps you get under the surface of things and really understand how graffiti in Brighton brings the city to life.

 Req 1 knows the city and the art scene incredibly well and you’ll find yourself ducking down tiny alleyways to appreciate pieces that you might never have discovered by yourself even with an infinite amount of time to explore.

 Insights Even Locals Are Amazed By